Marlin, Texas: The mineral water era (1890s–1960s)

-Along with the decline of the hot mineral water industry after World War II and the advent of penicillin, many of the bathhouse-related businesses closed and those older structures were gradually demolished or reconfigured.
-Most of the remnants of the bath house businesses had closed by the late 1960s.
-In the early 1980s a short-lived revival with some new bathing structures that did not succeed nor did one other attempt at that industry's revitalization in that 1990s.
-Only the Buie-Allen Hospital (c.
-1912), now closed, and a very few former boarding houses remain as apartments, as well as some of the intact late-19th century commercial district and numerous early 20th century residences constructed by doctors and many others who served the bath house clientele.
+Along with the decline of the hot mineral water industry after World War II and the advent of penicillin, many of the bath-house-related businesses closed and those older structures were gradually demolished or reconfigured.
+Most of the remnants of the bath-house businesses had closed by the late 1960s.
+In the early 1980s, a short-lived revival arose with some new bathing structures that did not succeed, and neither did one other attempt at that industry's revitalization in that 1990s.
+Only the Buie-Allen Hospital (circa 1912), now closed, and a very few former boarding houses remain as apartments, as well as some of the intact late 19th-century commercial district and numerous early 20th-century residences constructed by doctors and many others who served the bath-house clientele.
 Hot mineral water can still usually be obtained from a fountain outside the Marlin Chamber of Commerce in the 1929 pavilion when the city maintains that access.
-The former location of the one of the several bath houses, the Sanitarium Bath House (burned down by accidental arson), is now a small city park featuring a gazebo that is adjacent to the old Houston & Texas Central railroad tracks.
+The former location of one of the several bath houses, the Sanitarium Bath House (burned down by accidental arson), is now a small city park featuring a gazebo that is adjacent to the old Houston and Texas Central railroad tracks.
 Those tracks are currently owned by the Union Pacific Railroad.
-The waters remain and there are at least three wells still active but are not accessible.
-The local three story Falls Community Hospital has heated (as of the 1980’s) its structure via the mineral water.
+The waters remain and at least three wells are still active, but not accessible.
+The local three-story Falls Community Hospital has heated (as of the 1980s) its structure via the mineral water.

-There is an active Falls County Historical Commission with an extensive museum.
-Adjacent to the museum there is a lively, active theater group—The Palace Theatre—that features plays and dinner-house productions as well as occasional outside professional entertainment.
+The active Falls County Historical Commission has an extensive museum.
+Adjacent to the museum is a lively, active theater group, the Palace Theatre, that features plays and dinner-house productions, as well as occasional outside professional entertainment.

+Marlin sports

-Marlin as a Baseball Spring Training Site (1904–1918)
+Marlin spring training (1904–1918)

-Marlin's mild climate, hot mineral water baths and proximity by train to Dallas, Houston and San Antonio made it an appealing spring training location for Major League Baseball teams.
-Four different teams trained in Marlin from 1904 to 1918: the Chicago White Sox, St. Louis Cardinals, Cincinnati Reds and New York Giants.
+Marlin's mild climate, hot mineral water baths, and proximity by train to Dallas, Houston, and San Antonio made it an appealing spring training location for Major League Baseball teams.
+Four different teams trained in Marlin from 1904 to 1918: Chicago White Sox, St. Louis Cardinals, Cincinnati Reds, and New York Giants.
 Players stayed at the Arlington Hotel, which is no longer standing.

 In the same era, Marlin was home to minor league baseball.
 The Marlin Marlins (1916–1917) and Marlin Bathers (1923–1925) played as members of the Class D level Central Texas League and Texas Association.